MicrosoftDocs/azure-devops-docs/docs/repos/git/pull-requests.md

 ::: moniker-end
 # [Visual Studio](#tab/visual-studio)

-To add reviewers, open the PR in your browser.
-Right-click the PR from the **Pull Requests** view in Team Explorer, select **Open in browser**, and then make your updates on the PR's **Overview** page.
+To add reviewers, open the PR in your browser, and then make your updates on the PR's **Overview** page.

 # [Azure DevOps CLI](#tab/azure-devops-cli)